We look forward to welcoming students to campus!

-Undergraduate students who attend International Student Orientation will receive move-in information from Residential Life.
-Due to current health and safety measures, move-in times may be assigned.
+Undergraduate students who will start on campus this spring will receive move-in information from Residential Life.
 Parents and family members are not permitted to stay in residence hall rooms.
 If your family joins you for orientation, they will need to make their own housing arrangements.

 For more information about temporary housing or hotels, please visit find.nd.edu.

 Is Orientation really mandatory?
 Why?

 Yes, Orientation is mandatory for F-1 and J-1 visa holders.
 The primary goals of the program are to help new international students comply with their U.S. visa-related obligations, inform them of Notre Dame’s support services, and introduce them to Notre Dame’s vibrant campus culture.

 International Student Orientation provides international students with invaluable information and resources to maintain their visa status and help them make the most out of their time at the University.
 It also provides an opportunity to meet other international students.